QuantumWarp/tabletop-assistant/documentation/tasks-backlog.md

 - Utility to find and delete dangling documents, primarily values
 - Only return enabled layouts from server
 - Add limitations to number of entities and layouts
+- Improve the way the different display types are stored

 ### Functional